Measured groupoids beyond equivalence relations and group actions: Preliminaries

 Such a discrete Borel groupoid $\cG$ will be called a \textit{discrete measured groupoid with unit space $(X,\mu)$} if the measures $\mu_{s}$ and $\mu_{t}$ are equivalent, i.e., they have the same null sets.
 Two such groupoids $\cG_1$ and $\cG_{2}$ with unit spaces $(X_1,\mu_1)$ and $(X_2,\mu_2)$ are called \textit{isomorphic} if there is a nonsingular Borel isomorphism $\phi: \cG_{1} \rightarrow \cG_{2}$ that preserves multiplication and inverses.
 A subset $B$ of a discrete measured groupoid $\cG$ such that $s|_{B}$ and $t|_{B}$ are both injective is usually called a \textit{bisection}.
 If $s|_{B}: B \rightarrow \cG^{(0)}$ and $t|_{B}: B \rightarrow \cG^{(0)}$ are moreover surjective and hence both bijections, then such a bisection is called a \textit{global bisection}.
 In this context we usually work with \textit{Borel bisections}, i.e., bisections that are Borel subsets of $\cG$.

 The most basic example of a discrete measured groupoid is a countable discrete group with a unit space consisting of a single point.
-More generally for any such groupoid and every $x \in X$, the \textit{isotropy group at $x$} is the discrete countable group $\Gamma_x = \{g \in \cG \; | \; s(g) = t(g) = x\}$.
-The subgroupoid $\Iso(\cG)$ given by $\{g \in \cG \: | \; s(g) = t(g)\}$ is called the \textit{isotropy subgroupoid of $\cG$}.
+More generally for any such groupoid and any point $x \in X$, the \textit{isotropy group at $x$} is the discrete countable group $\Gamma_x = \{g \in \cG \; | \; s(g) = t(g) = x\}$.
+The subgroupoid $\Iso(\cG)$ given by $\{g \in \cG \: | \; s(g) = t(g)\}$ is called the \textit{isotropy subgroupoid of $\cG$} or the \textit{isotropy group bundle}.
 The isotropy subgroupoid consists of a measured family of discrete countable groups $(\Gamma_{x})_{x \in X}$, which can be made precise as follows:

 \begin{definition} \begin{enumerate} \item Let $G = (G_{z})_{z \in Z}$ be a family of countable discrete groups indexed over a standard Borel space $Z$.
-Then $G$ is called a Borel field of countable discrete groups if there is a standard Borel structure on the disjoint union $\bigsqcup_{z \in Z}G_{z}$ (which we still denote by $G$) such that the projection map $\pi: G \rightarrow Z$, the multiplication map $G \times G \rightarrow G$, the inverse map $G \rightarrow G$ and the identity section $Z \rightarrow G$ are all Borel maps.
+Then $G$ is called a \textit{Borel field of countable discrete groups} if there is a standard Borel structure on the disjoint union $\bigsqcup_{z \in Z}G_{z}$ (which we still denote by $G$) such that the projection map $\pi: G \rightarrow Z$, the multiplication map $G \times G \rightarrow G$, the inverse map $G \rightarrow G$ and the identity section $Z \rightarrow G$ are all Borel maps.

-\item If $\eta$ is a Borel probability measure on $Z$, then $(G_{z})_{z \in Z}$ is called a \textit{measured field of discrete countable groups} over $(Z,\eta)$ if there is a $\eta$-conull subset $Z_{0}$ such that with the restricted Borel structure on $\pi^{-1}(Z_{0})$, $(G_{z})_{z \in Z_{0}}$ is a Borel field of discrete countable groups. \end{enumerate} \end{definition}
+\item If $\eta$ is a Borel probability measure on $Z$, then $(G_{z})_{z \in Z}$ is called a \textit{measured field of discrete countable groups} over $(Z,\eta)$ if there is a $\eta$-conull subset $Z_{0} \subseteq Z$ such that with the restricted Borel structure on $\pi^{-1}(Z_{0})$, $(G_{z})_{z \in Z_{0}}$ is a Borel field of discrete countable groups. \end{enumerate} \end{definition}

 We remark here that while defining a Borel fields of Polish groups $K = (K_{x})_{x \in X}$ in the traditional way (see \cite{Sutherland85}), one also requires the existence of enough Borel sections, i.e., a sequence of Borel sections $\theta_{n} : X \rightarrow K$ such that at each $x \in X$, $\{\theta_{n}({x}) \; | \; n \in \mathbb{N}\}$ is dense in $K_{x}$.
 Such a sequence of sections is called a \textit{total set of sections}.
 However note that in the case of discrete countable groups, this condition is automatic, essentially due to the Lusin-Novikov uniformization theorem (see \cite[Theorem 18.10]{Kec95}).